 Below you’ll see the typical AAFCO Proximate analysis and then the Raw-to-Kibble comparison using the dry-matter basis calculation.

 What you’ll see below is Fetching Foods ranking in the excellent range relative to other pet foods.
 Go ahead, compare Fetching Foods results with what you’re feeding your pet.
 Does your kibble have 48.1% USDA/FDA human-grade protein?

 What are the ingredients in my pet’s meal?

-A general list can be found on the Product Information page.
+A general list can be found on the Product Information page, and your specific meal ingredients can be found under MENUS.
 Since we use only the highest quality ingredients, sometimes when we go shopping, we have to substitute one ingredient for another when our preferred choice is out of season, the quality is low, or isn’t available in the quantities we need.
 This is actually a good thing because it results in a varied diet.
-It more closely approximates the natural eating habits of your pet and changing the taste/smell thus keeping the food interesting, but remaining nutritionally complete.
-If you need to know exactly what’s in any batch of food contact us and we can give you the detailed list.
-More complicated than cat meals, here’s a break-down by major component for dog meals:
+It more closely approximates the natural eating habits of your pet and changing the taste/smell thus keeping the food interesting, while remaining nutritionally complete.
+Cat meals are similar, but with no plant material or honey.
+Here’s an approximate break-down by major component for dog meals:

 Wild Caught Alaska Salmon – 3%

 Dog Vegan Meals